-The faculty of Marlboro College is a body of professional equals, whose primary dedication is to teaching.
-Every member of the faculty, from his or her first appointment, has the full rights and responsibilities of the profession.
+The faculty of Marlboro College was a body of professional equals, whose primary dedication is to teaching.
+Every member of the faculty, from their first appointment, had the full rights and responsibilities of the profession.

-All members of the faculty have the same freedom and obligation to construct their courses within the terms of their appointments and to participate in faculty meetings.
-All members may be elected or appointed to any committee or other faculty or Town Meeting office.
-The faculty is in practice self-governing, with a strong tradition of support for individual independence and cooperative responsibility.
+All members of the faculty had the same freedom and obligation to construct their courses within the terms of their appointments and to participate in faculty meetings.
+All members could be elected or appointed to any committee or other faculty or Town Meeting office.
+The faculty was in practice self-governing, with a strong tradition of support for individual independence and cooperative responsibility.

-The faculty consists of regular and visiting members who are appointed to give instruction for academic credit.
-The President, the senior Deans, the Library Director, the Director of Admissions, and the Director of Academic Advising are members of the faculty ex officio.
-Members ex officio may also teach in their areas of academic expertise.
-Regular members, visiting members, and members ex officio are voting members of the Faculty and are expected to attend both open and closed meetings.
+The faculty consisted of regular and visiting members who were appointed to give instruction for academic credit.
+The President, the senior Deans, the Library Director, the Director of Admissions, and the Director of Academic Advising were members of the faculty ex officio.
+Members ex officio could also teach in their areas of academic expertise.
+Regular members, visiting members, and members ex officio were voting members of the Faculty and were expected to attend both open and closed meetings.

-Regular members of the faculty are those appointed to positions expected to remain permanent.
+Regular members of the faculty were those appointed to positions expected to remain permanent.

-Tenured members of the faculty are those who have been specifically designated as such by the President, after a vote by the Board of Trustees (see also Tenure)
+Tenured members of the faculty were those who had been specifically designated as such by the President, after a vote by the Board of Trustees (see also Tenure).

-Visiting members of the faculty are those so designated, usually appointed to positions, such as sabbatical replacements, that are not expected to be permanent.
-Visiting faculty may serve as primary Plan sponsors only after consultation with the Dean of Faculty.
+Visiting members of the faculty were those so designated, usually appointed to positions, such as sabbatical replacements, that were not expected to be permanent.
+Visiting faculty could serve as primary Plan sponsors only after consultation with the Dean of Faculty.

-Teaching support staff are those so designated whose occasional teaching responsibilities are described under “Staff-Taught Courses.”
-Teaching support staff may attend closed faculty meeting when they are offering instruction for credit.
+Teaching support staff were those so designated whose occasional teaching responsibilities are described under “Staff-Taught Courses.”
+Teaching support staff could attend closed faculty meeting when they were offering instruction for credit.

-Retired members may continue to serve as primary sponsors in order to complete work with students begun before their retirement.
-Continued support for Plan work will be offered by retired faculty at the request of the curriculum committee or in consultation with the Dean.
+Retired members could continue to serve as primary sponsors in order to complete work with students begun before their retirement.
+Continued support for Plan work was offered by retired faculty at the request of the curriculum committee or in consultation with the Dean.

 Visiting scholars are qualified academic professionals with a close informal association with the College who are granted guest faculty status without compensation.
 As associate faculty, they may use College facilities as appropriate.
 They may also offer an occasional course in the College, with the advice and consent of the Dean of Faculty.

-Jointly with the President, the faculty is responsible to the Board of Trustees for the academic program of the College, within the objectives of the College as determined by the Board.
-Specifically, within these objectives, the faculty is responsible for:
+Jointly with the President, the faculty was responsible to the Board of Trustees for the academic program of the College, within the objectives of the College as determined by the Board.
+Specifically, within these objectives, the faculty was responsible for:

-Jointly with the President, the faculty is responsible to the Board of Trustees for maintaining proper order at the College.
-In general, the faculty legislates and the President administers.
-It is understood that the President and faculty traditionally delegate to the Town Meeting much of their authority to maintain proper order.
+Jointly with the President, the faculty was responsible to the Board of Trustees for maintaining proper order at the College.
+In general, the faculty legislated and the President administered.
+It was understood that the President and faculty traditionally delegated to the Town Meeting much of their authority to maintain proper order.

-Authority not specifically delegated remains with the President and the faculty.
-Once delegated, authority cannot be withdrawn except by formal action of the faculty or the Board of Trustees.
-Before taking effect, organic changes in the delegated powers must be reported to the Board of Trustees by the President, but functional changes not altering the principle or substance of the delegated powers need not be.
+Authority not specifically delegated remained with the President and the faculty.
+Once delegated, authority could not be withdrawn except by formal action of the faculty or the Board of Trustees.
+Before taking effect, organic changes in the delegated powers must have been reported to the Board of Trustees by the President, but functional changes not altering the principle or substance of the delegated powers did not need to be.

-Decisions of the faculty are taken in an official meeting by a majority vote of those present and voting.
-Fifty percent of active faculty members not on leave constitute a quorum.
-A motion to dismiss a student must be carried by a majority of those present.
+Decisions of the faculty were taken in an official meeting by a majority vote of those present and voting.
+Fifty percent of active faculty members not on leave constituted a quorum.
+A motion to dismiss a student must have been carried by a majority of those present.

-Proposed changes in the academic regulations of the College must be presented to the faculty in writing, with sufficient copies so that all those present at the meeting can read them.
-Where proposals are for the amendment or elimination of provisions, the text of the regulations to be amended or eliminated, together with all relevant context, must also be presented.
-Complex or substantial proposed changes should also be circulated one week prior to the meeting in which they will be discussed.
-This requirement that changes be presented in writing may be waived with the unanimous consent of the faculty.
-Nothing in this provision is intended to prevent the Faculty Meeting from further amending a proposal so presented.
+Proposed changes in the academic regulations of the College must have been presented to the faculty in writing, with sufficient copies so that all those present at the meeting could read them.
+Where proposals were for the amendment or elimination of provisions, the text of the regulations to have been amended or eliminated, together with all relevant context, must also have been presented.
+Complex or substantial proposed changes should also have been circulated one week prior to the meeting in which they were discussed.
+This requirement that changes be presented in writing could be waived with the unanimous consent of the faculty.
+Nothing in this provision was intended to prevent the Faculty Meeting from further amending a proposal so presented.

-All faculty members, unless exempted or specifically excused, are expected to attend Faculty Meetings.
-They must also attend meetings of committees to which they are elected or assigned, commencements, and other formal occasions.
+All faculty members, unless exempted or specifically excused, were expected to attend Faculty Meetings.
+They must also have attended meetings of committees to which they were elected or assigned, commencements, and other formal occasions.

-Official Faculty Meetings are normally scheduled every two to three weeks during the academic year.
-However, special meetings may be called by the President, by the acting chairman of the faculty, or upon formal petition by five faculty members.
-Notice of special meetings must be given at least 24 hours in advance during the semester, and two weeks in advance when the College is not in session.
+Official Faculty Meetings were normally scheduled every two to three weeks during the academic year.
+However, special meetings could be called by the President, by the acting chairman of the faculty, or upon formal petition by five faculty members.
+Notice of special meetings must have been given at least 24 hours in advance during the semester, and two weeks in advance when the College was not in session.

-Should the President and the Dean of Faculty be unavailable, the President may designate an acting head of the College.
-If no such designation has been made, the tenured member with the longest service on the faculty will act as head of the College and preside at Faculty Meeting.
+Should the President and the Dean of Faculty have been unavailable, the President could designate an acting head of the College.
+If no such designation had been made, the tenured member with the longest service on the faculty would act as head of the College and preside at Faculty Meeting.

-Academic and Administrative Responsibilities: All faculty members are responsible to the President and the Dean of Faculty for their work in course, for submitting course descriptions and evaluations of students’ work when called for (in accordance with such forms and standards as the faculty have approved), and for meeting their own classes as scheduled (see also Professional Responsibilities below).
+Academic and Administrative Responsibilities: All faculty members were responsible to the President and the Dean of Faculty for their work in course, for submitting course descriptions and evaluations of students’ work when called for (in accordance with such forms and standards as the faculty had approved), and for meeting their own classes as scheduled (see also Professional Responsibilities below).

-A faculty member may request of the Chairman of the Board of Trustees the privilege of appearing before the Board.
+A faculty member could request of the Chairman of the Board of Trustees the privilege of appearing before the Board.

-The College subscribes to AAUP guidelines, as follows, on new faculty appointments:
+The College subscribed to AAUP guidelines, as follows, on new faculty appointments:

-The total period of full-time service prior to the acquisition of continuous tenure will not exceed six years, including all previous full-time service with the rank of instructor or higher in other institutions of higher learning, except that the probationary period will be a minimum of four years, even if the total full- time service in the profession thereby exceeds six years.
+The total period of full-time service prior to the acquisition of continuous tenure would not exceed six years, including all previous full-time service with the rank of instructor or higher in other institutions of higher learning, except that the probationary period would be a minimum of four years, even if the total full- time service in the profession thereby exceeded six years.

 Terms of Appointment

-- An initial appointment to the faculty shall normally be for a term of two years.
+- An initial appointment to the faculty should have normally been for a term of two years.

-- The initial two-year term may be followed by two successive terms, if the College and faculty member agree.
+- The initial two-year term could be followed by two successive terms, if the College and faculty member agreed.

-- The two successive terms may be followed by an appointment for an indefinite term.
-The College incurs no contractual liability for failure to renew any of the term appointments, or for failure to appoint to an indefinite term.
+- The two successive terms could be followed by an appointment for an indefinite term.
+The College incurred no contractual liability for failure to renew any of the term appointments, or for failure to appoint to an indefinite term.

-- Faculty members on a term appointment for the following academic year or faculty members on indefinite term shall notify the College prior to March 1 if they plan to leave at the end of the current academic year.
-Otherwise, they are under contractual obligation to the College.
+- Faculty members on a term appointment for the following academic year or faculty members on indefinite term should have notified the College prior to March 1 if they planned to leave at the end of the current academic year.
+Otherwise, they were under contractual obligation to the College.

-- All appointments of part-time faculty who are not tenured members shall be on an annual basis.
+- All appointments of part-time faculty who were not tenured members were on an annual basis.

-New Appointments to the faculty are made by the President, with approval of the Board of Trustees, after recommendation by the Committee on Faculty.
-The President and the Dean of Faculty may, in extraordinary circumstances, make faculty appointments of up to one term without prior Board action, but such appointments shall be reported to the Board at the next regular meeting.
-It is the sense of the faculty that the President should not make appointments contrary to the advice of the Committee on Faculty or of the Dean of Faculty.
+New Appointments to the faculty were made by the President, with approval of the Board of Trustees, after recommendation by the Committee on Faculty.
+The President and the Dean of Faculty could, in extraordinary circumstances, make faculty appointments of up to one term without prior Board action, but such appointments should have been reported to the Board at the next regular meeting.
+It was the sense of the faculty that the President should not make appointments contrary to the advice of the Committee on Faculty or of the Dean of Faculty.

-Re-appointments shall be made by the President, after recommendation by the Committee on Faculty.
+Re-appointments were made by the President, after recommendation by the Committee on Faculty.

-Tenured members of the faculty are those who have been specifically designated as such by the President, after a vote by the Board of Trustees.
-This vote follows a recommendation by the Committee on Faculty regarding the faculty member’s appointment.
-Tenured members are appointed for an indefinite term.
-For all tenure appointments, the criteria are the same as for term appointments, with the understanding that tenure appointment particularly requires evidence of strength according to the criteria, not merely an absence of shortcomings.
-Part-time teachers may, in special circumstances, be eligible for tenure.
-Tenure for part-time teachers may be warranted when the part-time position is well established within the curriculum, the position is at least one-half time, and the part-time teacher maintains an active role in the College community beyond the teaching of classes.
+Tenured members of the faculty were those who had been specifically designated as such by the President, after a vote by the Board of Trustees.
+This vote followed a recommendation by the Committee on Faculty regarding the faculty member’s appointment.
+Tenured members were appointed for an indefinite term.
+For all tenure appointments, the criteria were the same as for term appointments, with the understanding that tenure appointment particularly required evidence of strength according to the criteria, not merely an absence of shortcomings.
+Part-time teachers could, in special circumstances, be eligible for tenure.
+Tenure for part-time teachers could be warranted when the part-time position was well established within the curriculum, the position was at least one-half time, and the part-time teacher maintained an active role in the College community beyond the teaching of classes.